pwin/owlready2/doc/index.rst

 Welcome to Owlready2's documentation!
 *************************************

-Owlready2 is a module for ontology-oriented programming in Python.
+Owlready2 is a package for ontology-oriented programming in Python.
 It can load OWL 2.0 ontologies as Python objects, modify them, save them, and perform reasoning via HermiT (included).
 Owlready2 allows a transparent access to OWL ontologies (contrary to usual Java-based API).